gulp-community/gulp-less/README.md

 The options are the same as what's supported by the less parser. `compress` is disabled though - use another plugin for CSS compression

+## Error handling

+By default, a gulp task will fail and all streams will halt when an error happens.
+To change this behavior check out the error handling documentation [here](https://github.com/gulpjs/gulp/blob/master/docs/recipes/combining-streams-to-handle-errors.md)

 ## License

 (MIT License)